awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Enabling.md

 1. Choose the DB instance that you want to modify\.
 **Note**
  Make sure that the DB instance is compatible with IAM authentication\.
-Check the compatibility requirements in [Availability for IAM database authentication](UsingWithRDS.IAMDBAuth.md#UsingWithRDS.IAMDBAuth.Availability)\.
+Check the compatibility requirements in [Region and version availability](UsingWithRDS.IAMDBAuth.md#UsingWithRDS.IAMDBAuth.Availability)\.

 1. Choose **Modify**\.